MohamedAliyarAR/one-line-jokes/README.md

  # one-line-jokes
-Have some fun with one dad jokes
-This websites is created for fun and
+Have some fun with dad jokes as many times you want This websites is created for fun purpose I will add more features soon!!! open for suggestions